awsdocs/amazon-ec2-user-guide/doc_source/efa-start.md

 ## Step 6: Install your HPC application<a name="efa-start-hpc-app"></a>

 Install the HPC application on the temporary instance\.
 The installation procedure varies depending on the specific HPC application\.
-For more information about installing software on your Linux instance, see [Managing Software on Your Linux Instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/managing-software.html)\.
+For more information, see [Manage software on your Amazon Linux instance](managing-software.md)\.

 **Note**
 You might need to refer to your HPC application’s documentation for installation instructions\.